What's the Matter with Kansas? (book): Title

 The book derives its name from an August 15, 1896 editorial by William Allen White in the Emporia Gazette, in which he took Populist leaders to task for letting Kansas slip into economic stagnation and not keeping up economically with neighboring states because of Populist policies chasing away economic capital from the state.
 The Republicans sent out hundreds of thousands of copies of the editorial in support of William McKinley during the 1896 U.S. presidential election.

 The editorial established White's career in journalism.
 Five Republican presidents — Theodore Roosevelt, William Howard Taft, Warren Harding, Calvin Coolidge, and Herbert Hoover — were to spend nights at his home.

 Scholarly studies

-The notion that American politics has been transformed because of defection from the Democratic ranks of working-class social conservatives is not a new idea.
+The notion that American politics has been transformed because of defection from the Democratic ranks of working-class social conservatives has been studied by others.
 Bartels identifies numerous scholars making the claim.
 They argue that the class basis of New Deal coalition had given way to a new structure in which conservative ideology and cultural issues brought large numbers of working-class whites into the Republican camp.